 - Text & Email Reminders – Tech-enabled tools that remind patients to take their medications or refill prescriptions help a lot.
 By reaching patients where they live, care coordinators can remain in contact through preferred communication channels and provide assistance when needed.
 Open dialogue that is efficient and accessible is shown to improve adherence to medications.3

-- Wholistic Solutions are Better than Piecemeal – End-to-end solutions that incorporate integrations and acquisitions are improving outcomes.
+- Wholistic Solutions – End-to-end solutions that incorporate integrations and acquisitions are improving outcomes.
 When tech-enabled patient services are provided by a single source, the patient wins. “…the patient has a better experience from enrollment, financial support, dispensing and longterm engagement.
 The better experience from this can result in better outcomes.”1

-- Mobile is Growing – The trend toward use of mobile technology to interface with patients, both as a means of communicating messages to them, and to gather patient-reported outcomes (PROs) from them, is growing.
+- Mobile Growth – The trend toward use of mobile technology to interface with patients, both as a means of communicating messages to them, and to gather patient-reported outcomes (PROs) from them, is growing.
 And that is a good very thing, both for patients and providers.1

-We look forward to watching these trends that will ease the pain of the patient, lower costs, and improve outcomes.
+We look forward to watching these trends ease the pain of the patient, lower costs, and improve outcomes.